Florida orange juice is sweet, but how about Florida Farm Bureau Insurance?

 USAA has an app with high ratings on both Google Play and the App Store that lets you manage your policy, file claims, and request roadside assistance.
 In today’s age, apps should really come standard from car insurance providers.

-Progressive car insurance is one of the most tech-forward insurance providers available, and it can also be a great option for drivers in Florida.
-Progressive has an A+ financial strength rating from AM Best, and it’s the third largest auto insurer in the United States.
+Progressive is one of the most tech-forward insurance providers available, and it can also be a great option for drivers in Florida.
+Progressive has an A+ financial strength rating from AM Best, and it’s the third-largest auto insurer in the U.S.

 If you choose to get a quote from Progressive, you can use the company’s comparison tool to see quotes from other providers, which is nice.
 You can also use the Name Your Price® tool to find plans that are tailored to your specific budget.
 Typical prices from Progressive are below the state average in Florida, but not quite as low as USAA.
-However, you’d probably still pay less for a Progressive policy than one from the Florida Farm Bureau Insurance.
+However, you’d probably still pay less for a Progressive policy than for Florida Farm Bureau auto insurance.

 Snapshot tracks things like driving late at night, hard braking, quick acceleration, and fast corners.
 If you aren't a good driver, you might not get a discount, and your rates might even go up.
 But if you are a good driver, the discounts can be pretty good.
 According to Progressive’s website, most people get $145 off of their policy after the first testing period.